simeonwetzel/SSP/README.md

 The SSP tool outputs location names, types, and extents based on the user's query.

+## How the tool works
+1. We use LLM to extract spatial entities from a text input, which may include one or multiple entities.
+Additionally, if feasible, we determine the spatial scale of these entities, categorized as 'Local,' 'City,' 'Regional,' 'National,' 'Continental,' or 'Global.'"
+2. Then, we use the Photon service to retrieve a list of candidates for the extracted entities.
+The candidate list includes a Bounding Box for each candidate.
+The tool uses `aiohttp` for asynchronous API calls to API intending to speed up these API calls.
+3. Finally, we input the initial query along with the candidate list as context into a LLM and we let the LLM determine which candidate is the most relevant or suitable for the initial query.

 ## Installation

 1. Clone the repository: